laserpointlabs/insightLM-LT/docs/SOFTWARE_DESCRIPTION_DOCUMENT.md

 ### 1.3 Design principles (draft)

+- **Prune to a canvas (simplicity is earned)**
+  - Early in a design, it is normal for things to look messy because you are exploring many possible directions at once.
+The core InsightLM-LT approach is to explore, then prune aggressively until what remains is a small, stable canvas that people can actually use every day.
+The “simplicity” people see at the end is not because the problem was simple.
+It is because the complexity was pushed to the right boundaries (extensions and tools) and the core was forced to stay clean.
+  - A helpful metaphor is a painting canvas: the app is the canvas, and extensions are the paints and brushes.
+The goal is not to ship a massive stack.
+The goal is to ship a stable surface where different users can add the right capabilities for their domain without turning the product into a tangled monolith.

 - **Context management first**
   - The system must help users form and maintain a clear context view and prevent “everything everywhere all at once.”
   - Scoping is a first-class control (ALL vs SCOPED).